Everything You Need to Know About Rollbots

 Click on a Rollbot to see the traits and utility benefits (Rollback, Rollbox Revenue Share, Market Stakes, Lottery Stakes & Lottery Multiplier).
 The rarity of each trait outlined in the Rollbot NFT whitepaper and on Rarity Sniper.

-Each Rollbot comes with a certain percentage Rollback (ranging from 5% to 20%), which is an additional rakeback applied to your Rollbit casino & trading account on top of the standard 5%.
+Each Rollbot comes with a certain percentage Rollback (ranging from 2.5% to 10%), which is an additional rakeback applied to your Rollbit casino & trading account on top of the standard rakeback.

 Source: Rollbot whitepaper

-For those that do not have a Rollbot linked to their profile, they'd get the standard rakeback of 5% and receive only $1.50 for the same wager and house edge as the previous example.
+For those that do not have a Rollbot linked to their profile, they'd get the standard rakeback and receive a smaller amount for the same wager and house edge as the previous example.

 To activate Rollback, you must link your Rollbot with your profile.
 Go to your NFT portfolio, click on the three dots on the top right-hand side of the Rollbot, then go to 'Link with profile'.